 The California Department of Human Resources (CalHR) is charged by the governor with developing a core program to serve as the central clearinghouse of health and fitness promotion and illness prevention information statewide.

 Each state department is responsible for implementing an employee wellness program at their worksite utilizing existing funds, resources, and support.

 According to the American Heart Association, most heart disease is preventable with better diet and more exercise.
 By providing a variety of wellness activities, we can help reduce our employees' risk for heart disease, increase productivity and morale, and reduce health insurance costs.
-Get your department involved in the Annual State Employee Heart Walk and help your employees take steps toward leading an active and healthy life.
+Get your department involved in the annual Heart & Stroke Walk and help your employees take steps toward leading an active and healthy life.